ryoon/netbsd-ddwg/netbsd-ddwg.md

 ```

 This is just a helper function for debugging purposes.
 Also see the comments
-in rfc attach.
+in `rfc_attach`.

 Now, before we get into in the annoying little details of each function, a short
-overview of the basic process flow within the driver: In order to be able to do anything with the device, we need to first call rfopen().
+overview of the basic process flow within the driver: In order to be able to do anything with the device, we need to first call `rfopen()`.
 This always happens and is
 essential to the driver, since it's the only way for it to initialize itself.
 Note that the
-open() function of a driver may appear several times after another, for example
+`open()` function of a driver may appear several times after another, for example
 in order to open different partitions of a disk or several ports on a serial multi-port
 card (with different minor device numbers) as well as to transfer data over a file
-handle while receiving instructions from another via ioctl (with the same minor
+handle while receiving instructions from another via `ioctl` (with the same minor
 device numbers).
 Either a process from user-space that opens the device node or
-the kernel itself (for example through mount(2)) initiates the open() function
+the kernel itself (for example through `mount(2)`) initiates the `open()` function
 call.

 Noteworthy: Each time a user or a kernel process opens the device node (for
-example through a mount(2) oder in the context of RAIDframe(9)) the open()
+example through a `mount(2)` oder in the context of `RAIDframe(9)`) the `open()`
 function is called.
-But the close() function is not called until the last user of
+But the `close()` function is not called until the last user of
-the device executes a close().
+the device executes a `close()`.
 For example: Three processes, A, B, and C open
 one after another the same device node and keep it open, leading to three calls of
-the open() function.
+the `open()` function.
 Process A closes the device node - the driver doesn't care.
 Process C closes the device node – still, the driver doesn't care.
 Only after process
-B closed the device node, the close() function call is made, since this process
+B closed the device node, the `close()` function call is made, since this process
 was the last one to have an open handle on the device node.

-Data transfer from and to the hardware are handled by the rfstrategy()
+Data transfer from and to the hardware are handled by the `rfstrategy()`
 function.
 This is the drivers point of access for data transfer, provided by the
 driver to the kernel.
-On each call, rfstrategy() receives a pointer to a single
+On each call, `rfstrategy()` receives a pointer to a single
-buffer.
+*buffer*.
 These infamous buffers are used by the buffer cache and describe a block
 oriented data transfer, i.e. which data should be read from RAM at which position
 / address on which device, or what should be read from where in RAM.

-The strategy() function itself usually does not perform any I/O operations,
+The `strategy()` function itself usually does not perform any I/O operations,
 but performs a few checks and simply organizes the I/O operations.
 Basically, this
-boils down to sorting the buffers in the bufferqueue (thus strategy).
+boils down to sorting the buffers in the bufferqueue (thus *strategy*).
 Other routines
 then walk down the bufferqueues buffer by buffer.
 The number of these routines,
 what exactly they do and how they do it is very specific to each driver.
 The kernel
 does not tell the driver how to do this.

-Typically, there exists at least one helper functions aside from strategy():
+Typically, there exists at least one helper functions aside from `strategy()`:
 the interrupt handler.
 Compared to the CPU, I/O devices are rather slow.
 Therefore, you can't just simply wait until an I/O operation is finished.
 Instead, the
 driver initiates an operation and kernel does other things, such as dispatching the
 processing cycles etc. When the hardware has finished the I/O operation, it causes